zhouyu9898/nielsenIQ_Test/README.md

 This repository contains a script.py which processes the yellow taxi trips data and writes the metrics asked.

-The dataset used in this test were the two latest datasets available in their <a href="doc:introduction" target="_blank">page</a> (May and June 2022).
+The dataset used in this test were the two latest datasets available in their <a href="https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page" target="_blank">page</a> (May and June 2022).
 Download, place under the root directory and rename them to yellow_tripdata_YYYY-MM-DD.parquet (did this to simulate different chunks).

 The script must be run with an argument.
 Run it with -h or no arguments to get info.